swiftlang/swift-evolution/proposals/nnnn-MutableSpan.md

 The `mutableSpan` and `mutableBytes` properties should be performant and return their `MutableSpan` or `MutableRawSpan` with very little work, in O(1) time.
 In copy-on-write types, however, obtaining a `MutableSpan` is the start of the mutation, and if the backing buffer is not uniquely reference a copy must be made ahead of returning the `MutableSpan`.

-Note that `MutableSpan` incurs no special behaviour for bridged types, since mutations always require a defensive copy of data bridged from Objective-C data structures.
+Note that `MutableSpan` incurs no special behaviour for bridged types, since mutable bindings always require a defensive copy of data bridged from Objective-C data structures.

 ## Source compatibility